Article

 Probate filing fees in Supreme Court of Victoria

+You must pay the correct filing fee when you lodge the documents, as this is calculated based on the value of the assets in the estate.
 Your Probate application will not be processed until the filing fee is paid.

 The filing fee is paid via PayPal through the VIC Supreme Court's RedCrest online Probate filing system.

-Lodgement
+Lodgement of application

 Once the application has been signed, you need to scan and upload the signed application to RedCrest.

-Once the application has been uploaded and the filing fee paid, RedCrest will automatically generate an Origination Motion, which you must print and post to the Victorian Supreme Court, alongside the original, valid Will and original Codicil(s) (if applicable) to the Victorian Supreme Court.
+Once the application has been uploaded and the filing fee paid, RedCrest will automatically generate an Origination Motion, which you must print and post to the Victorian Supreme Court, alongside the valid original Will and original Codicil(s) (if applicable) to the Victorian Supreme Court.
 We highly recommend posting with either registered or express post.

-Time frame
+Time frame for the review process

 It normally takes the VIC Supreme Court 2-4 weeks to review the application and make a Grant of Probate for deceased estates.